Accounting and Tax

 What Are Unfiled Tax Returns?

-Unfiled tax returns refer to tax returns that a taxpayer has failed to file back and submit by the due date.
+Unfiled tax returns refer to tax returns that a taxpayer has failed to file and submit by the due date.
+The IRS uses the term ‘Non-filers’ to describe taxpayers who fail to file their tax returns for various reasons.
 For OnlyFans content creators, this could mean not reporting their earnings to the IRS, which can lead to several issues, including penalties, interest, and even potential tax evasion charges.
-Failing to submit these unfiled tax returns means the IRS lacks accurate information about your income and can’t assess the taxes owed correctly.

 Why It’s Important to File Your Tax Returns

-Failing to file your tax returns can result in severe consequences.
-The IRS can impose penalties, charge interest on unpaid taxes, and even take some form of legal action against you.
 Filing your returns ensures you stay in good standing with the IRS and can claim any tax refunds you’re entitled to.
 Additionally, it helps you avoid the long-term implications of tax evasion, which can include significant fines and even criminal charges.

 Steps to Handle Unfiled Tax Returns